27 June, 2024

-MacDiarmid Institute Deputy Director Māori, Dr Pauline Harris, who was a member of the Government’s Matariki Advisory Committee advising on the new public holiday Matariki shares with us some of the values and principles of Matariki and how some of the sustainability research of the MacDiarmid Institute relates to the values of Matariki.
+MacDiarmid Institute Deputy Director Māori, Associate Professor Pauline Harris, who was a member of the Government’s Matariki Advisory Committee advising on the new public holiday Matariki shares with us some of the values and principles of Matariki and how some of the sustainability research of the MacDiarmid Institute relates to the values of Matariki.

 Deputy Director Māori, Dr Pauline Harris, says the principles of Matariki centre around remembrance, honouring those we have lost since the last rising of Matariki, celebrating the present, gathering together to give thanks for what we have, and looking to the future and to the promise of a new year.